yowmamasita/chatgpt-mcp/README.md

 ## Features

-- Send prompts to ChatGPT from any MCP-compatible AI assistant
+- Send prompts to ChatGPT and receive complete responses
+- Start new chat conversations to clear context
+- Automatic response detection using button state monitoring
 - Built with Python and FastMCP

 **Note:** This server only supports English text input.
 Non-English characters may not work properly.